Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/plugin.md

 ### `listener`

-A listener function for handling plugin events.
+A listener function for handling plugin events, similar to the Cypress's `setupNodeEvents` function.

 ***Type***
 : `function`